 Through a variety of teaching and learning strategies, teachers will seek to engage children in their learning, helping them to identify their areas for improvement, show them how to improve and help them to evaluate their success.
-Skills are taught in a progressive, coherent manner, each year building
+Skills are taught in a progressive, coherent manner, each year building on the previous one.
+A variety of strategies are used to develop collaborative and independent learning and to extend pupils problem solving capabilities.

-All teaching and learning opportunities will be objective or outcome led to ensure full coverage of the appropriate curriculum and the learning needs of the children; this is to allow accurate formative assessments against age related expectations.
+All teaching and learning opportunities will be intention or outcome led to ensure full coverage of the appropriate curriculum and the learning needs of the children; this is to allow accurate formative assessments against age related expectations.
 Once the learning need has been identified activities and resources, as well as levels of support will be planned for.
-The learning objectives and outcomes will be 'I can' statements: for example, 'I can write a sentence using a capital letter and a full stop'.
+The learning intentions and outcomes will be 'child speak' statements: for example, 'I can write a sentence using a capital letter and a full stop'.